RadiOhio Inc - 97.1 The Fan

 NFL

 SANTA CLARA, Calif.
-(AP) The San Francisco 49ers have interviewed Washington offensive coordinator Sean McVay for the team’s vacant head coaching job.
-CEO Jed York met with McVay on Monday as part of his cross-country interview tour
+(AP) The San Francisco 49ers interviewed Seattle offensive line coach and former Oakland Raiders head coach Tom Cable for their head coaching vacancy on Sunday.
+Team CEO Jed York met with Cable as part

 Bengals